Invoca Launches Durable Attribution for Google Ads to Improve Conversions in a Privacy-First World

 Home Services: "Invoca's Google Ads integration is invaluable for our business.
 It's helped us spend smarter and save tens of thousands of marketing dollars on customer acquisition." - Alex Balasis, Associate Marketing Manager at Renewal by Andersen

-Durable attribution is the latest enhancement to Invoca's solution for Google Ads, which also includes AI to analyze call intent and outcomes, plus no-code integrations with Google Ads, GA4, Google Marketing Platform, Adobe Experience Platform, and more.
-Together, these capabilities help marketers optimize Google Ads performance to maximize customer acquisition and decrease cost per lead.
+Durable attribution is the latest enhancement to Invoca's solution for Google Ads, which also includes AI to analyse call intent and outcomes, plus no-code integrations with Google Ads, GA4, Google Marketing Platform, Adobe Experience Platform, and more.
+Together, these capabilities help marketers optimise Google Ads performance to maximise customer acquisition and decrease cost per lead.

 To learn more about Invoca's solution for Google Ads, visit: